BasicBlocker: ISA Redesign to Make Spectre-Immune CPUs Faster: Related Work

 This paper focuses on speculative-execution attacks.
-It should be possible to similarly address faulty-execution attacks by ``preponing'' fault detection, removing most of the performance benefit of transient execution after faults, but further investigation of this idea is left to future work.
+It should be possible to similarly address fault-based, transient-execution attacks by ``preponing'' fault detection, removing most of the performance benefit of transient execution after faults, but further investigation of this idea is left to future work.

-Another approach to ISA modifications against transient-execution attacks is to explicitly tell the CPU which values are secret, and to limit the microarchitectural operations that can be carried out on secret values \cite{yu2019data,zagieboylo2019using,schwarz2019context}.
-The benchmarks in~\cite{yu2019data} (also using a modified RISC-V) are not encouraging but the benchmarks in~\cite{schwarz2019context} are more encouraging.
-These ISA modifications are orthogonal to BasicBlocker.